apache/pinot/docs/architecture.rst

 the constructed segments to the controlers via REST APIs.

 When an Offline segment is ingested, the controller looks up the table's configuration and assigns the segment to the servers that host the table.
-It may assign multiple servers for each servers depending on the number of replicas configured for that table.
+It may assign multiple servers for each segment depending on the number of replicas configured for that table.

 Pinot supports different segment assignment strategies that are optimized for various use cases.